“After all,” says Ceil, “a woman is still a woman, so why not admit it?”

 These 1940s dresses were often remarkably ahead of their time, often predicting the new look and its new styles.
 These are all from the 1940s:

 I got this dress at Playclothes a few years ago and I adore it.
 Top is light green jersey draped over a lightweight top with a black taffeta tea length skirt.
-I imagine that the skirt was originally full length; this is a very unusual length for the 1940s and the hem is a tiny bit rough and uneven.

 The 1950s was where she really hit her stride and the height of fame as a designer.
 She divorced from Samuel in 1950 (unrelated: two years later he was arrested in connection with a call girl scandal), though they continued to run the business together.
 It’s often said that she was Marilyn Monroe’s favorite designer, though that’s probably something of an overstatement.
 Legend has it in 1952 she walked into Chapman’s studio at 730 5th Avenue with a fistful of cash from her then husband Joe DiMaggio and bought several gowns, worn in shots like this LIFE cover –